Freight Shipping from Houston to Tacoma

 How much does it cost to ship freight from Houston to Tacoma?

-Full truckload (FTL) rates from Houston, TX to Tacoma, WA currently range from $5,259-$6,482 for a standard dry van load over the 2,446-mile route.
+Full truckload (FTL) rates from Houston, TX to Tacoma, WA currently range $5,259-$6,482 (roughly $2.16-$2.67 per mile over 2,446 miles).
 LTL shipments typically cost $1,545-$2,479 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to Tacoma?